Active invalidation

 });

-It handles millions of requests per second without breaking a sweat, while also reducing network communication with Redis™ to a bare minimum — saving you resources, bandwidth, and money.
+Relay maintains a highly efficient, partial replica of Redis’ data in the PHP master process’ memory — handling millions of requests per second while cutting network communication with Redis™ to a bare minimum.
+That saves you resources, bandwidth, and money.

 Seamless integration

-A drop-in replacement for PhpRedis.
+A drop-in replacement for PhpRedis

 Relay can easily be integrated with most existing apps, websites and e-commerce stores — no code changes necessary.